kjell-fjeldsaunet/top-substrings/README.md

 return result hash
 ```

-I chose not to use the `#scan` method in order to count occurences.
-This is because the `#scan` will not count overlayed duplicates.
+I chose not to use the `#scan` method to count occurences.
+This is because the `#scan` method will not count overlayed duplicates.
 For example:

 ```ruby